K-made/Creditcard-FraudBusters/README.md

 Due to the increase in fraudulent activities it has become essential for financial institutions and businesses to develop advanced fraud detection techniques to counter the threat of fraudulent credit card transactions and identity theft and keep losses to a minimum

 # Data understanding
-The dataset used for this project was acquired from [Kaggle](https://www.kaggle.com/datasets/kartik2112/fraud-detection?select=fraudTest.csv) .
-This dataset contains financial transactions that have been simulated using a real-world financial transactions dataset and it has 23 columns and rows.
-The target variable(is fraud) which is a binary indicator shows that whether the transaction is fraudulent 1 or not 0.We performed an exploratory data analysis to the training data to understand which features were correlated to fraudulent activities and then attempted to create models with those features and test out their predicitve effectiveness.The dataset contained the folowing features.
+The dataset used for this project was acquired from [Kaggle](https://user-images.githubusercontent.com/116062465/231133305-0696d3b3-ce64-4c0e-b1df-afb357abc931.png) .This dataset contained financial transactions that had been simulated using a real-world financial transactions dataset and it had 23 columns and rows and the target variable(is fraud) was a binary indicator showing whether the transaction was fraudulent 1 or normal 0.

 # Data Pre Processing
 The columns were renamed to a proper and understandable way,checked for features that have high correlation with the target(Is Fraud) variable and the irrelevant columns dropped.Categorical columns were Label encoded and the numerical columns were scaled using MinMaxScaler() so that all features got to the same scale improving the model performance.Since we had less cases of fraud in our dataset we used **SMOTE** to balance the dataset sto increase the representation of the minority class in the training data.